aureliomalheiros/Aragomodoro/README.md

 ![Aragomodoro](assets/img/aragorn.png)

-*“Focus is not given to men.
-It is earned.”*
-— **Aragomodoro**, son of Go, heir to the sacred cycles.

 **Aragomodoro** is a command-line Pomodoro timer written in Go, inspired by the honor and discipline of *Aragorn*, son of Arathorn.
 March through your deep work like a Ranger of the North — 25 minutes at a time.

 ## Features